-- List the characteristics of aerosols that might be encountered in your work setting.
+- Listing the characteristics of aerosols that might be encountered in your work setting.

-- Identify agents that require compliance with the Aerosol Transmissible Diseases Standard.
+- Identifying agents that require compliance with the Aerosol Transmissible Diseases Standard.

-- Recognize high hazard or aerosol generating procedures that you might perform in your workplace.
+- Recognizing high hazard or aerosol generating procedures that you might perform in your workplace.

-- Recall the proper procedures for disposing of waste contaminated with aerosol transmissible pathogens.
+- Recalling the proper procedures for disposing of waste contaminated with aerosol transmissible pathogens.

-- Identify the steps you should take if you experience an exposure incident.
+- Identifying the steps you should take if you experience an exposure incident.

-- Locate where you can go if you need to seek medical treatment for an exposure incident
+- Locating where you can go if you need to seek medical treatment for an exposure incident.

-Required for personnel who work in a laboratory that performs procedures with materials that contain or are reasonably anticipated to contain aerosol transmissible pathogens covered under the Cal/OSHA Aerosol Transmissible Diseases Standard.
-The course is required to be taken once every three years with review of the laboratory-specific ATD Exposure Control Plan, and retraining is required annually by using the laboratory-specific ATD Exposure Control Plan.
+This course is required to be taken once every 3 years with review of the laboratory-specific ATD Biosafety Plan, and retraining is required annually by using the laboratory-specific ATD Biosafety Plan.